dwarak98/Day-Ahead-Price-Forecasting-using-LSTM/README.md

 Day-Ahead-Price-Forecasting-using-LSTM
 =======================================
-State of the art libraries for deep learning such as tensorflow, keras are used to implement a type of RNN called LSTM.
+Implemented Multivariate LSTM for predicting Day-Ahead Prices using State of the art libraries for deep learning.

 ## Content
 - [Introduction](README.md#Introduction)